bruno686/DCF/README.md

 # Double Correction Framework for Denoising Recommendation

-The code and datasets of our paper "Double Correction Framework for Denoising Recommendation"
+The code and datasets of our KDD 2024 paper "Double Correction Framework for Denoising Recommendation"

 # Overview